temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

-# Exercise 1: Version the Change with the `GetVersion` API
+# Exercise 1: Version the Change with the Patching API

 During this exercise, you will